 If you can’t see a visible improvement in the texture of your skin in a few weeks, then the cream is probably not working for you.
 So a bit of trial and error is okay so long as you get to the right one.
 Or, go for the really expensive, known brands that show results almost within 24 hours.

 Some people actually do not follow the practice of using night creams and make do with just a sunscreen or day moisturiser.
 But it is vital to undo the damage caused by the sun and other factors by providing the skin with sufficient nourishment at night.

 Essentially, night creams are vital to nourish the skin and boost collagen; improve blood circulation to the face and neck while you sleep; reduce fine lines and reverse the ageing process to a certain degree.
 They also hydrate the skin and keep it moist through the night.
 Plus, the active ingredients in the creams work better while your mind is relaxed and absorption is better.

 How to apply

 For maximum benefits from your night cream, wash your face before applying.
 If your skin is slightly damp, even better, as that aids absorption.

 Dot the cream all over your face and gently massage in an upward direction.

 Try not to rub too hard and if you are using an under eye cream, leave that area.
 Otherwise, between the night cream and the under eye gel, you will be overdoing it and might end up with puffy eyes.

-One fact to keep in mind is that to see results and know if the cream is working for you, give it at least eight weeks.
-If your skin is visibly better then continue using it for maximum benefits.
+To see if this is the right night cream which shows results, give it at least eight weeks.
+If your skin is visibly better, then continue using it for maximum benefits.